Metro-Lun/Metro-Lun/README.md

 - Beginner
 - French, likes metros, socks and chocolate
-- Learning Python, will maybe try OCaml ?
+- Learning Python and C, will maybe try OCaml ?

 <!---
 Metro-Lun/Metro-Lun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.